 - Parent Resiliency

-The Administration on Children, Youth and Families, part of the U.S. Dept. of Health and Human Services, publishes an annual resource guide called, “Preventing Child Maltreatment and Promoting Well-Being: A Network for Action.
+The Administration on Children, Youth and Families, part of the U.S. Dept. of Health and Human Services, publishes an annual resource guide called, “Prevention Resource Guide.
 This guide explains the factors in detail and gives useful information about how to strengthen families and build protective factors.
 The guide can be downloaded at the web address listed.